Skip to content

 The Actuator is a feature Spring Boot provides to monitor and interact with your application.
 It opens endpoints that can be queried to get information about your application, like health and build information.

-The starter app, by default, enables full access to all actuator endpoints in the dev profile for local development.
+This app, by default, enables full access to all actuator endpoints in the dev profile for local development.
 However, in other profiles, it restricts access, allowing only the health and build information endpoints to be available for use outside of local development.

 ** ⚠️ This feature can be a large security concern if certain endpoints are open. ⚠️**

-Please read the following section in our Form Flow Library's documentation as well as Spring Boot's documentation.
+Please read the following section in Form Flow Library's documentation as well as Spring Boot's documentation.
 It's extremely important that you understand the actuator and what it provides and the risks, so that you can configure the feature accordingly.

 Aptible Setup